BernardWong97/Regular-Expression/README.md

 #### regular_expression.py
 Takes in a regular expression postfix notation, a string and a boolean for case insensitivity (default is false).
-If the regular expression have no '.' operator, will add the operator into it ( like "abcd" become "a.b.c.d") Matching the regular expression and the string (both case sensitive and insensitive).
+If the regular expression have no '.' operator, will add the operator into it ( like "abcd" become "a.b.c.d").
+Matching the regular expression and the string (both case sensitive and insensitive).

 #### runner.py